zakarialaoui10/fetch-doc/README.md

-FetchDoc is a JavaScript module for fetching and parsing HTML documents asynchronously and synchronously.
+fetch-doc is a JavaScript module for fetching and parsing HTML documents asynchronously and synchronously.

 # Installation
  You can install FetchDoc via npm :